-• P.BEND RANGE+ - This option allows you to set the upper limit of the PITCH WHEEL.
+P.BEND RANGE+ - This option allows you to set the upper limit of the Pitch Wheel of your keyboard.
 The pitch bend depth parameters are bi-polar.

 The P.BEND RANGE+ parameter can be varied from -24 to +24 (notes).
 The default P.BEND RANGE+ setting is +2 (notes).